Francisco Macías Nguema: Growing paranoia and cult of personality

 Macías Nguema suffered from extreme paranoia, perceiving plots everywhere against his life and rule.
 Over time, he ordered the mass murder of government ministers, members of the National Assembly, officials, and even members of his own family.
 Intellectuals and skilled professionals were a particular target, according to human rights researcher Robert af Klinteberg, who has described Macías Nguema's policy as "deliberate cultural regression".
 The president's paranoid actions included mandating the death of those who wore glasses, banning use of the word "intellectual", and destroying boats to stop his people fleeing from his rule.
 Fishing was banned.
 He was known to order entire villages destroyed just to eliminate one suspected dissident.

 His prisons, especially Black Beach, were notorious for human rights abuses.
 Prisoners were humiliated, starved, tortured, and murdered without due process.
 When there was a trial at all, dissidents faced kangaroo courts organized by the JMM militia, as almost all judges in the country fled or were jailed during Macías Nguema's rule.
 In one of these show trials in 1974, even the defence team of the accused requested a death sentence for their clients.
 Prisoners sentenced to death were usually beaten to death with wooden clubs.
-Female prisoners were also subjected to rape, often in front of their husbands.
+Female prisoners were raped, often in front of their husbands.
 Macías Nguema's regime often imprisoned entire families, including the spouses and children of suspected dissidents.
 The abuse in the prisons was overseen by Obiang, who reportedly enjoyed mocking and torturing the prisoners.
 Among the few people who could still convince Macías Nguema to spare suspected dissidents were his relatives, such as Raimundo Ela Nve Senior, though his circle of confidants grew ever smaller.